Saknutella/scutclient/README.md

 ### Preparation
 #### Using SDK
+####This is the preferred way of doing it, Because some systems won't show up scutclient in Network tab when compiling the bin file.
+SDK could be found in https://downloads.openwrt.org.
+Just select what u want.
 Download and extract the SDK you need.
 Or just git clone https://github.com/openwrt/openwrt.git For example(Snapshots on ar71xx):
 ```bash